vncprado/communicator/README.md

     | 3 | e | 43 | + |
     | 3 | d | 44 | , |

-O software traduz a string enviada por socket (ex: 1;f#) para o referente caracter da tabela na função cmd2dec em protocolo.c Nesta função o valor da multiplicação entre id*comando (ex: 1*f(102)=102, 2*f(102)=204, ...) é utilizado tal qual numa tabela HASH para definir o valor a ser atribuído.
-Pode parecer confuso mas é mais simples do que parece rs.

-No projeto ainda existe um arquivo source.c que emula a fonte de dados e é compilado conjuntamente.
-Este programa pode ser utilizado como base para o desenvolvimento da origem dos dados reais ou para testes de comunicação.

-Para compilar:
+The software translate a string sent by socket (ex: 1;f#) to the ASCII character in the function cmd2dec in the file protocolo.c.
+In this function the value of multipling id*command (ex: 1*f(102)=102, 2*f(102)=204, ...) is used like a HASH table to define the valeu to be atributed.
+It is not as confusing as it sems lol.

+In the project exists a file source.c witch emulates the source of data.
+It is compiled together.
+This software can be used as a base for source of data in communication tests.

+Compile:

     $ chmod +x compila.sh
     $ ./compila.sh

-Para rodar:
+Run:

     $ ./source
     $ ./communicator

-Att,
+Sincerly,
 Vinícius Prado, vncprado@gmail.com